 - In the pre-professional phase of your health professions education (e.g. taking undergraduate pre-requisites for admission to a health professions training program).

-How do you apply to the NHSC Scholarship Program?
+How do I apply to the NHSC Scholarship Program?

 - Review the NHSC Scholarship Program Application and Program Guidance (NHSC SP APG) (PDF – 577 KB).